Henry Fairfax (academic)

 Henry Fairfax (1588–1665), was an English priest and academic.

 Early life

 He was born in 1588 at Denton, Yorkshire, the fourth son of Thomas Fairfax, 1st Lord Fairfax of Cameron.
 Two of his brothers were Ferdinando Fairfax and Charles Fairfax.
-His uncle, Edward Fairfax, who, says Brian Fairfax, was very serviceable to his brother, the first lord Fairfax, in the education of his children, was living at New Hall, Otley, Yorkshire, about 1600.
+His uncle, Edward Fairfax, who, says Brian Fairfax, was very serviceable to his brother, the first lord Fairfax, in the education of his children, was living at Newall, West Yorkshire about 1600.
 Henry Fairfax proceeded to Trinity College, Cambridge, of which, in 1608, he became a fellow.
 In the same year his great friend George Herbert entered the college, where he also obtained a fellowship.
 They were intimate friends until Herbert's death in 1634.